layrjs/layr/docs/getting-started/hello-world.md

 First, a [`ComponentHTTPClient`](https://liaison.dev/docs/v1/reference/component-http-client) is created so we can communicate with the [`ComponentHTTPServer`](https://liaison.dev/docs/v1/reference/component-http-server) that was created in the backend.

-Then, the `getComponent()` method is called to get the `Greeter` class from the backend.
+Then, the [`getComponent()`](https://liaison.dev/docs/v1/reference/component-http-client#get-component-instance-method) method is called to get the `Greeter` class from the backend.
 Well, sort of.
 In reality, what we are getting is a proxy to the `Greeter` class that is running in the backend.
-All the exposed attributes of the backend's `Greeter` class are available from the frontend (with their types, validators, default values, etc.), and all the backend's exposed methods are callable from the frontend.
+All the exposed attributes of the backend's `Greeter` class become available from the frontend (with their types, validators, default values, etc.), and all the backend's exposed methods are callable from the frontend.

 <!-- <if language="ts"> -->